hovu96/es_itsi_usage_reporting/README.md

 ![ES / ITSI Usage Reporting](overview.png)

-This app allows you to create a simple report on daily ES / ITSI usage in Splunk based on selected indexes.
+This app allows you to create a simple report on daily ES / ITSI usage in Splunk based on manual index selection.
 Admin can select which indexes are used for each premium app, and the app will summarize it.

 ## Requirements
 The searches in the dashboard are accessing **_internal** licence_usage logs.
 The app will only work on a search head which has access to the _internal logs on the **license master**.
 It also would need to have access to the indexes in order to create a selection list.
 User has to be assigned to a role with access to the _internal indexes.

 You may check if you see results with following search:
 `index=_internal source=*license_usage.log* type="Usage"`

 ## Usage